dell/csm-replication/README.md

 * CSM Replication CRDs - [Custom Resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 * CSM Replication sidecar container for CSI drivers
 * CSM Replication Controller - Multi-Cluster Controller
-* repctl - helper utility for setups, queries
+* repctl - helper utility for setup and queries

-_*CSM Replication*_ sidecar is installed as part of the CSI driver controller plugin and utilizes custom Dell CSI extensions to communicate with Dell CSI drivers.
+_*CSM Replication*_ sidecar is installed as part of the CSI driver controller pod and utilizes custom Dell CSI extensions to communicate with Dell CSI drivers.
 It includes a set of Kubernetes controllers which keep watch on requests related to Persistent Volumes (PVs) and Persistent Volume Claims(PVCs).
 It uses `dell-csi-extensions` APIs to perform replication related actions.
 You can read more about the extensions [here](https://github.com/dell/dell-csi-extensions).